Downloads

 Download the RSpec software

-RSpec runs on Windows XP and up.
-A few users have had problems with XP and Win 7.
-We strongly recommend Windows 10 or Windows 11.
+RSpec runs on Windows XP and above.
+A few users have had problems with XP and Win 7, so we highly recommend Windows 10 or 11.

 Use the link below to download a fully-enabled trial version that’s good for 30-days.